flutter/codelabs/dartpad_codelabs/src/material_widgets/floating_action_button/instructions.md

   2. Customize the `Icon`
   3. Customize the `backgroundColor` and `elevation`
   4. Configure the `tooltip`.
 When is the tooltip message displayed?
-  5. `print` a message to the console when a user presses the button.
+  5. `print` a message to the Console when a user presses the button.
+Note: printed messages appear in the "Console" tab, next to the "UI Output" tab.
+     In the next step, you'll learn how to display Material Design messages to the user!